 It's important to remember that the key to successfully introducing a NoSQL database is to first identify an appropriate use case and select an application.
-Which application can realize one or more of the benefits of a NoSQL database: better performance and scalability, higher availability, greater agility, and/or improved operational management.
+Try to find an application that can realize one or more of the benefits of a NoSQL database - better performance and scalability, higher availability, greater agility, and/or improved operational management.